Grow Your Own Herbal Tea Garden

 - For a design that’s easy on the eyes and to make harvesting a breeze, stagger tallest to shortest varieties from back to front.
 Tight plantings are okay; you’ll just need to prune and pick more often.

 - Don’t worry, apartment dwellers: Pots and containers work just as well as in-ground beds.

 Avoid a bitter taste and wilting by picking in early morning instead of during or after a full day of heat and sun.
 Dip cuttings into cold water to remove dirt and critters, then dry.
 Keep cuttings fresh in a vase of water and use within five to seven hours.

 Loveall’s Hot Pot

-Inspired by Rose Loveall, Bittner’s friend and owner of Morningsun Herb Farm in Vacaville, California, this soothing citrus-flavored brew substitutes sugar with a sweet treat from the yard, such as plum, apricot, or aprium.
+Inspired by Rose Loveall, Bittner’s friend and owner of Morningsun Herb Farm in Vacaville, California, this soothing citrus-flavored brew substitutes a sweet treat from the yard, such as plum, apricot, or aprium for sugar.